People and places

 Malik Al Kammaz is country manager at regional firm Saba & Co.
 Intellectual Property, also known as Saba IP, in Doha.
 Al Kammaz has solid contacts with semi-governmental and private sector clients in tourism, banking, R&D, satellite television broadcasting, medical research, petrochemicals, sports and education; he was the IP consultant for a pan-Arab television contest for seven years in a row.
 He is also known for the work he has done in providing training on IP issues to SMEs and during government and WIPO-sponsored workshops.
 The firm, as one of the region’s largest IP-focussed practices, handles the gamut of IP matters.
 The firm’s offices stretch from the Middle East to Central Asia and throughout much of Africa.

-Riyadh-based SMAS-IP has 19 offices across the Middle East and North Africa, including in Doha, where Esaif Al deen Hamed is the branch manager.
+SMAS-IP, which is now known as Baianet Intellectual Property, has 19 offices across the Middle East and North Africa, including in Doha, where Esaif Al deen Hamed is the branch manager.
 The firm offers a broad suite of intellectual property services.

 United Trademark & Patent Services is a top-notch regional law firm which offers the full realm of intellectual property services and domain name services.
 The firm is led by the well-known Yawar Irfan Khan, Hasan Irfan Khan and Maria Farrukh Irfan Khan.
 In addition to Doha, the firm has offices in Saudi Arabia, the United Arab Emirates, Oman, Lebanon, Jordan and Bahrain, as well as in parts of North Africa and South Asia.

 - Clyde & Co